 Related: Carrying three goalies not ‘troublesome’ for Blues

 PHT’s Morning Skate takes a look around the world of hockey to see what’s happening and what we’ll be talking about around the NHL world and beyond.

-Editor’s Note: Pro Hockey Talk’s partner FanDuel is hosting a one-day $20,000 Fantasy Hockey league for Wednesday’s NHL games.
+Editor’s Note: Pro Hockey Talk’s partner FanDuel is hosting a one-day $20,000 Fantasy Hockey league for Monday’s NHL games.
 It’s just $2 to join and first prize is $2,000.
-Starts Wednesday at 7:30pm ET.
+Starts Monday at 7pm ET.
 Here’s the FanDuel link.